Smart Money Is Betting Big In WDC Options

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $45.0 to $63.0 for Western Digital during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $62.5 to $66.0 for Western Digital over the last 3 months.

-Examining the volume and open interest provides crucial insights into stock research.
-This information is key in gauging liquidity and interest levels for Western Digital's options at certain strike prices.
-Below, we present a snapshot of the trends in volume and open interest for calls and puts across Western Digital's significant trades, within a strike price range of $45.0 to $63.0, over the past month.
+Assessing the volume and open interest is a strategic step in options trading.
+These metrics shed light on the liquidity and investor interest in Western Digital's options at specified strike prices.
+The forthcoming data visualizes the fluctuation in volume and open interest for both calls and puts, linked to Western Digital's substantial trades, within a strike price spectrum from $62.5 to $66.0 over the preceding 30 days.

 |Symbol